 where the starting position of a block is determined by the parameter startingBitOfFormat2_3 provided by higher layers for the UE configured with the block.

+If the number of information bits in format 2_3 is less than the payload size of format 0_0 as defined in the initial bandwidth part in the same serving cell, zeros shall be appended to format 2_3 until the payload size equals that of format 0_0 as defined in the initial bandwidth part in the same serving cell.

 For an UL without PUCCH and PUSCH or an UL on which the SRS power control is not tied with PUSCH power control, one block is configured for the UE by higher layers, with the following fields defined for the block:

 - SRS request – 0 or 2 bits.
 The presence of this field is according to the definition in Subclause x.x of [5, TS38.213].
 If present, this field is interpreted as defined by Table 7.3.1.1.2-5.